Robert Runcie: Archbishop of Canterbury

 Runcie was selected as Archbishop of Canterbury in 1979, as Donald Coggan approached his retirement from the see.
 There is evidence that Runcie was the second choice of the Crown Appointments Commission, the first choice, Hugh Montefiore, having proven politically unacceptable to the then newly elected Conservative government.
 He was installed as archbishop on 25 March 1980.

 During his time as Archbishop of Canterbury he witnessed a breaking down of traditionally convivial relations between the Church of England – which had often been described as "the Tory party at prayer" – and the Conservative (i.e. Tory) Party.
 The breakdown was due mainly to the church's pronouncements on political matters and Margaret Thatcher's support for the ethos of individualism and wealth creation as well as her words in 1987 which were misquoted as a claim that "there is no such thing as society" (although her exact words, from a magazine interview, were "who is 'society'?
 There is no such thing!"), which some Anglicans thought was uncaring and anti-Christian.

 In 1981, Runcie officiated at the marriage of Charles, Prince of Wales, to Lady Diana Spencer.

 Runcie attempted to give a service at St Nicholas's Parish Church in Liverpool on 11 March 1982, but was heckled by people upset about the Pope's prospective visit to Britain.
 They shouted that Runcie was a traitor, a liar and was a traitor to the Church of England.
 After interruptions of the service, Runcie asked the congregation to heed chapter five of St Matthew's Gospel (the Sermon on the Mount), telling them "For they are the words of Jesus himself".
-The crowd replied: "You had better read your Bible yourself.
+Reportedly, one member of the crowd replied: "You had better read your Bible yourself.
 You are a traitor and a Judas."
 Outside, demonstrators held placards with the inscriptions "Rome Rules Runcie", "Our Faith Our Bible", "Revive Reformation", "Calvary not Popery" and "Jesus What More".
 Afterwards, Runcie said: "I am trying my best to find forgiveness for them, but it is very upsetting."
 Cardinal Basil Hume called the demonstration "particularly abhorrent and a scandal".